Analysis Report

 File information

-The file information tab lists general file metadata, extracted strings and in case that it is a PE file, PE metadata.
+The file information tab lists general file metadata and in case that it is a PE file, PE metadata.

-The full report section contains additional information from our sandboxing component, such as the submitted file (1, equal to the summary), process graph (2), dynamic artifacts (3), as well as process and memory details (4).
+The behavior section contains information from our sandboxing component, such as the process graph (1), dynamic artifacts (2), as well as the process tree (3).

 The process graph shows the process behavior exhibited during the execution of the submitted file in the sandboxing component.